-8. I changed investment options viann my $\frac{401(k)}{k}$.
+8. I changed investment options within my 401(k).
 Do I have to report anything?

 It depends.
-Moving your finds from one option to another option entails a sale of the first investment and purchase of the second.
-If these transactions exceeded \$1,000, report them.
+Moving your account balance from one investment option to another option entails a sale of the first investment and a purchase of the second.
+If these transactions exceeded \$1,000, report them, unless the investment options qualify as excepted investment funds (e.g., mutual funds).